pytorch/torchcodec/docs/source/glossary.rst

 Glossary
 ========

 .. ..
-TODO: This doesn't render very well.
+TODO_OPEN_ISSUE Nicolas: This doesn't render very well.
 It's supposed to look more like this
 .. https://scikit-learn.org/stable/glossary.html.
 The pytorch sphinx theme
 .. should handle this better.